greeshma1196/greeshma1196/README.md

 - 👋 Hi, I’m @greeshma1196
 - 👀 I’m passionate about technology
-- :woman_student: I’m currently a Master's Student pursing MS in Engineering Science with focus in Data Science at SUNY Buffalo
+- :woman_student: Currently a Master's Student pursing MS in Engineering Science with focus in Data Science at SUNY Buffalo
-- :writing_hand: I am working on building my technical blog
+- :writing_hand: Working on building a technical blog
 - 📫 You can reach me at greeshma.mathew@gmail.com

 <!---